actualbudget/actual/docs/experimental/goal-templates.md

 - Lower priority values get run first.
 EX 0 is run first, then 1, then 2, etc.
 - No priority flag defaults to priority 0 and is the same as a standard template.
 - Negative priorities are not allowed and will result in the template being skipped.
-- Default template application order is bottom to top.
-This also applies to within a given priority level.
+- Template application order is based on the database order, not the view order.
+To guarantee a specific fill order use separate priorities for each category
 - If you have multiple `schedule` or `by` template lines in a single category, they will be forced to match the same priority level as the line run first.

 ### Remainder Template